casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 ```
 </details>

-- `[era_id](/design/serialization-standard/#eraid)` - The period of time is used to specify when specific events in a blockchain network will occur.
+- [era_id](/design/serialization-standard/#eraid) - The period of time is used to specify when specific events in a blockchain network will occur.
-- `[execution_effect](/design/serialization-standard/#executioneffect)` - The journal of execution transforms from a single Deploy.
+- [execution_effect](/design/serialization-standard/#executioneffect) - The journal of execution transforms from a single Deploy.
-- `[operations](/design/serialization-standard/#executioneffect)` - Operations performed while executing a deploy.
+- [operations](/design/serialization-standard/#operation) - Operations performed while executing a deploy.
-- `[transform](http://localhost:3000/design/serialization-standard/#transform)` - The actual transformation performed while executing a deploy.
+- [transform](/design/serialization-standard/#transform) - The actual transformation performed while executing a deploy.
 - Refer to the [serialization standard](/design/serialization-standard/) page to get details on required custom serializations and [types](/dapp-dev-guide/sdkspec/types_chain/) page to find definitions of the terms in of the event stream output.

-### Shutdown
+### Shutdown event

 The `Shutdown` event is emitted when the node is about to shut down, usually for an upgrade.
 This causes a termination of the event stream since the server is shutting down.